ericspod/Eidolon/README.md

 ## Building

+**Typically for the major platforms you shouldn't need to recompile when running from source.**
 For building the Python bindings and Cython libraries, see BUILDING.md.
 For building the EidolonLibs objects, see the README.md file in that submodule.

 ## Documentation